lr001dev/Food-And-Fortune-WebApp/README.md

 Food And Fortune is a random restaurant chooser application based on specialized food collections specific to a city.
 The app is based on the Zomato Restaurant and Fortune Cookie API.
 Users load a city and receive random selections of restaurants to guide them to their next food destination.
 The app also displays 1 Fortune from the Fortune Cookie API with each search.

-Spin the Food Fortune wheel and be shown your future fortune and eating spot!
+Spin the Food And Fortune Wheel and be shown your future fortune and eating spot!

 # Technologies Used: